OrensteinLab/PrimerDesigner/README.md

 **PrimerDesigner** has 4 different version options:

-- **PD-single**
+- **PD-single-LPath**
-  - Finds the optimal primer set for a single protein by computing the shortest path in the primer graph.
+  - Finds the most efficient primer set for a single protein by computing the longest path in the primer graph.
-  - Runs only on the first protein-coding sequence in the sequence file.

-- **PD-mul-var**
+- **PD-var-ILP**
-  - Finds the optimal primer set for a number of variants of the same protein-coding sequence.
+  - Finds the efficient primer set  for a number of variants of the same protein-coding sequence by preventing selections of primers from overlapping subsequences.
-  - Runs only on the first protein-coding sequence in the sequence file.

-- **PD-mul-nh**
+- **PD-mul-Greedy**
-  - Finds the optimal primer set for multiple non-homologous proteins by computing the shortest path in each protein primer graph.
+  - Finds the optimal primer set for multiple non-homologous proteins by computing applying an iterative greedy apporoach using the longest path algorithm.
-  - If there are primers in the shortest path that cross-hybridize with previously selected primers, it removes these primers from the graph and computes the shortest path again.

-- **Non relaxed**
+- **PD-mul-ILP**
   - Finds the optimal primer set for multiple non-homologous proteins.
-  - Identifies all primers pairs that may cross-hybridize and adds them as forbidden pair ILP constraints.
+  - Identifies all cross-hybridize primers pairs using a brute-force algorithm and adds them as forbidden-pair ILP constraints.

 ## Setting Up the Tool